Pink Turns Blue 2019 Tour - Pittsburgh Show

 The first time I ever heard by Pink Turns Blue was in the year 2000, and I was 21 years old.
 I was at an 80s night when those simple frantic guitar and bass riffs kicked on without any fade in or mitigation of any kind; I was hooked at once.
 I was dancing with reckless abandon like Aiden Quinn to Never Say Never.
 The words called out to my broken dramatic 20 something heart.
 Pink Turns Blue has been a favorite of mine ever since.
 Even the lyrics to WoBS hit me differently now, with all my emotional 40-year-old baggage, belting out "how should I know whether I love you, walking on both sides."

-October 3rd, 2019 is quite a ways away, but Erica and I are so excited for Play Alone Records to be putting on the show for post-punk legends Pink Turns Blue.
+October 3rd, 2019 is quite a ways away, but Erica and I are so excited for Play Alone Records to be putting on the show for the Pink Turns Blue 2019 tour.

 For those of you who may not know, Pink Turns Blue was formed in 1985, quickly releasing their first LP, If Two Worlds Kiss.
 Their sound evoked the earlier new wave and post-punk sounds, having been inspired by Hüsker Dü, but with darker undertones.
 They become one of the pioneering bands to help develop the subgenres darkwave and later cold wave.